pavinpariyar/GeneralAssemby_ProjectTwo_WeatherRail/README.md

 ## Description 📝

-This React application provides real-time 🕒 tube status and weather 🌤 information for London.
-It's designed with a clean and user-friendly interface, making it easy for users to access the data they need.
+Weather Rail is a real-time platform providing up-to-date tube status and weather information for London.
+It features a user-friendly, responsive interface that ensures seamless access to essential data across devices.
+The application is built using React and TypeScript, with a design powered by Bulma CSS, and leverages APIs like Axios and Fetch for data handling.

 ## Features ✨